+used: the "Methodological Tool to determine project emissions from flaring gases

+containing methane - version 1"

+Value of data applied 90%

+for the purpose of

+calculating expected

+emission reductions in

+section B.5

-used: the "Methodological Tool to determine project emissions from flaring gases containing methane - version 1" Value of data applied 90% for the purpose of calculating expected emission reductions in section B.5 Description of The approach selected from the "Methodological Tool to determine project measurement methods emissions from flaring gases containing methane - version 1" was to monitor and procedures to be the temperature of the exhaust gas of the flare.
-The temperature measurements applied: will be done continuously.
+Description of measurement methods and procedures to be applied: The approach selected from the "Methodological Tool to determine project emissions from flaring gases containing methane - version 1" was to monitor the temperature of the exhaust gas of the flare.
+The temperature measurements will be done continuously.
 The measure will be done by a Type N thermocouple.
 The readings of temperature will be made by a computer based system, with continuous storage.
 If the temperature read is below 500°C for any particular hour, then the flare efficiency during that hour is zero.

 By the time of validation the flare was not installed.
 Thus, the specifications of the flare's manufacturer will be available during the verification stage.

+OA/OC massadymas to

-QA/QC procedures to Thermocouples will be replaced or calibrated according with the manufacturer's be applied: specifications.
-Any comment: Monitoring of under responsibility of the PROBIOGAS-JP's operators (the team, the organizational structure and the management structure will be defined after the project's implementation).
+QA/QC procedures to be applied: Thermocouples will be replaced or calibrated according with the manufacturer's specifications.

+Any comment: Monitoring of under responsibility of the PROBIOGAS-JP's operators (the

+team, the organizational structure and the management structure will be defined

+after the project's implementation).

-Data / Parameter: W {CH4, v}
+Data / Parameter: W {CH4, y}

-Data unit: m^{3}{CH4}/m^{3}{LFG}
+Data unit: m^3{CH4}/m^3{LFG}

 Description: Methane fraction in the landfill gas

-Source of data to be used: Readings from Gas Analyzer
+Source of data to be Readings from Gas Analyzer

+used:

 Value of data applied 50 %

 for the purpose of

 calculating expected

 emission reductions in

 section B.5

 Description of Continuous measurements from gas quality analyzer.

 measurement methods

 and procedures to be

 applied:

 QA/QC procedures to The gas analyzer should be subject to a regular maintenance and testing regime

 be applied: to ensure accuracy.

 Any comment: Monitoring under responsibility of the PROBIOGAS-JP's operators (the team,

 the organizational structure and the management structure will be defined after

 the project's implementation).

-Data / Parameter: Т
+Data / Parameter: T

-Data unit: °C
+Data unit: $^{\circ}\mathrm{C}$

 Description: Temperature of the LFG.

 Source of data to be Readings from the temperature-meter.

 used:

-Value of data applied 0 °C
+Value of data applied 0°C

 for the purpose of